Now more than ever, California needs a stable, reliable health care system.

 Instead, single payer puts the care that millions rely on at risk.

 California is close to achieving universal health care coverage.
-Instead of building on this progress, Assembly Bill 1900 proposes a sweeping and unnecessary overhaul of our entire health care system.
+Instead of building on this progress, single payer is a sweeping and unnecessary overhaul of our entire health care system.

 Single payer systems face persistent challenges, including longer wait times, increased nursing workloads, strained workforces and chronic funding shortfalls.
 All these factors put timely access to care at risk.